Evan McCollough

-Evan McCollough (born September 2, 1987) is a former professional Canadian football defensive back who played in the Canadian Football League (CFL).
+Evan McCollough (born September 2, 1987) is an American former professional football defensive back who played in the Canadian Football League (CFL).

-College football
+College career

 McCollough played college football for the James Madison Dukes.

-Professional football
+Professional career

 Toronto Argonauts

 On May 28, 2010, McCollough signed as a free agent with the Toronto Argonauts.
 McCollough was a member of the 100th Grey Cup winning team.

 Hamilton Tiger-Cats

 On February 15, 2013, McCollough signed with the Hamilton Tiger-Cats.
 He was released by the Tiger-Cats on June 21, 2014.

 Toronto Argonauts

 McCollough was signed to the Toronto Argonauts' practice roster on August 30, 2014.